-1. The Democratic Services Committee is requested to consider the Council's Draft Multi-Location Meetings Policy being developed by the Constitution Committee and to provide any appropriate feedback as part of this ongoing consultation.
+1. The Democratic Services Committee is requested to consider the Draft Multi-Location Meetings Policy being developed by the Constitution Committee and to provide any appropriate feedback as part of this ongoing consultation.

 - 2. Under the Local Government and Elections (Wales) Act 2021, local authorities are required to put in place, and publish, arrangements for multi-location meetings, that is, formal meetings where meeting participants may not all be in the same physical place.
-The meeting arrangements are comprised of the rules and procedures adopted by the local authority in accordance with the statutory requirements, and should be reflected in the Council's Constitution, as appropriate (Statutory Guidance, point 1.3). - 3.
-Alongside the legally mandated arrangements that authorities must make for multi-location meetings, the draft guidance says that authorities should develop a wider policy setting out the detailed systems chosen by the authority for the operation of its multi-location meetings.
+The meeting arrangements are comprised of the rules and procedures adopted by the local authority in accordance with the statutory requirements, and should be reflected in the Council's Constitution, as appropriate (Welsh Government Interim Statutory Guidance on Multi-Location Meetings, August 2021, point 1.3). - 3.
+Alongside the legally mandated arrangements that authorities must make for multilocation meetings, the statutory guidance says that authorities should develop a wider policy setting out the detailed systems chosen by the authority for the operation of its multi-location meetings.
 This policy should be developed in consultation with all meeting participants, including the public. - 4.
 To progress the implementation of Cardiff Council's Multi-Location Meetings Policy the initial draft of the policy was considered by the Constitution Committee on 13 December 2021.
-The draft policy reflects the interim statutory guidance which indicates that the exact contents of a policy will be agreed at local level.
+The draft policy reflects the statutory guidance which indicates that the exact contents of a policy will be agreed at local level.
 It is suggested that the policy should include: - How to decide which meetings will have physical provision made for them, and which will be conducted wholly through remote means. - Which online meeting platform or platforms which will be used. - How formal notices will be issued, and the publication of agendas and minutes. - How exempt matters will be dealt with. - Meeting attendance, including deciding where a member is "present".